 Next, group 6 wanted to know how the SRS and fatigue damage spectrum (FDS) values compared between a single shot versus a round.
 The FDS calculates the relative damage a product experiences in a defined period.

-The team generated two time-history waveforms from the MP5K recordings, one for a 16-round burst and another for a single shot.
+The team procured two waveforms in time from the MP5K recordings, one for a 16-round burst and another for a single shot.

-Then, they added an SRS and FDS graph, each with the two comparison traces.
+Then, they added an SRS and FDS graph, each with two comparison traces.

 The SRS for the single shot and 16-round followed a similar pattern, but the FDS for the burst was much higher than the single shot.
 This difference shows how much more damage a round inflicts compared to a single shot.
 The group noted that the ratio of the two traces was about 10:20, and the ratio of the shots was 1:16.

 Using ObserVIEW’s batch file processor, the team overlaid the recordings at the gun sight with the recordings at the target (feature in beta).
 This action helped achieve several goals:

 - Correlate notable events at the target with the gun and vice versa

 If they knew the distance from the gun to the target and measured the time difference, they could figure out the speed of the bullets.
 They compared the calculated speed of the MP5k and M16 with an online source, and both calculated speeds were seemingly accurate.
 As the feature is still in beta, they could not be certain that the findings were accurate.

 Group 6 noticed a smaller peak at the end of each burst and set out to determine the source.
 They had a slow-motion video from a cellphone camera at 960 frames per second and synced it with the corresponding vibration waveform.
 In playback mode, they could see the slide locking back into place, which explained the lower peak at the end of each round.